DalilaPirvu/Workable/README.md

 ##### Jupyter Notebooks:

-Designed to interact with and demonstrate the usage of the functions provided in `bubble_tools.py'.
-Additional usage examples can be found in the `.ipynb' and `.html' files contained in other repositories on my profile.
+Designed to interact with and demonstrate the usage of the functions provided in `bubble_tools.py`.
+Additional usage examples can be found in the `.ipynb` and `.html` files contained in other repositories on my profile.

-##### Folders `w/' and `wevolvebubble/':
+##### Folders `w/` and `wevolvebubble/`:

-These folders contain the codes necessary to run the simulations whose outputs are analyzed by the scripts in `bubble_codes/'.
+These folders contain the codes necessary to run the simulations whose outputs are analyzed by the scripts in `bubble_codes/`.
 The output format of these simulations is assumed in the data extraction and analysis scripts.
-Additional details can be found in the documentation for `triage.py' and `bubble_tools.py'.
+Additional details can be found in the documentation for `triage.py` and `bubble_tools.py`.

 ### Run Simulations

-Use the codes in the `w/' and `wevolvebubble/' folders to generate data compatible with the analysis scripts.
+Use the codes in the `w/` and `wevolvebubble/` folders to generate data compatible with the analysis scripts.

 These represent modified versions of the original code "1d-Scalar" by J. Braden.
-For instructions on how to use it, as well as dependencies, see: https://github.com/jonathanbraden/1d-Scalar
+For instructions on how to use it, as well as dependencies, see: `https://github.com/jonathanbraden/1d-Scalar`.

 ### Additional dependencies